timvisee/lazymc/README.md

 players connect.

-Some Minecraft servers (especially modded) use an insane amount of resources when nobody is playing. lazymc helps by by stopping your server when idle, until a player connects again.
+Some Minecraft servers (especially modded) use an insane amount of resources when nobody is playing. lazymc helps by stopping your server when idle, until a player connects again.

 lazymc functions as proxy between clients and the server.
-It handles all incoming status connections until the server is started and then transparently proxies the rest.
+It handles all incoming status connections until the server is started and then transparently relays/proxies the rest.
+All without them noticing.

 _Note: this is a prototype and may be incomplete._